neelanikhil/netflix_sql_project/README.md

-# Netflix movies and Tv shows Data Analysis Using SQL
+# Netflix Movies and Tv shows Data Analysis by Using SQL